DanielKim15/Handling-PII-Data/README.md

 <br />

-Once we presented the clients these options, we were able to recieve the data faster than if we had just waited for their beurocracy to finish.
-However considerable amount of time has already passed before we obtained the data, and it greatly impacted the quality of our analysis.
-Another method that I recently used that could be used to speed the beaurocracy even further, or possibly avoid it all, is creating syntehtic data from their original data.
+Once we presented the clients these options, we were able to receive the data faster than if we had just waited for their bureaucracy to finish.
+However, a considerable amount of time has already passed before we obtained the data, and it greatly impacted the quality of our analysis.
+Another method that I recently used that could be used to speed the bureaucracy even further, or possibly avoid it all, is creating synthetic data from their original data.

 <br />